100km/pointage100km/doc/DATABASE.md

 We will use CouchDB as our main database, in order to benefit from its replication capabilities.

+To limit the risk of incompatibilities, all databases should be running the same version of CouchDB.
+For the moment, we have settled on 1.1.1.

 ## Database Setup

 If we have `n` points of control (POC), we need at least `n+1` databases,